Opportunity space

 To build a programme within an opportunity space, our Programme Directors direct the review, selection, and funding of a portfolio of projects.

-While the first programme in this opportunity space, Precision Neurotechnologies, is focused on the precise modulation of neural circuits, we are also working on a new thesis centred on the challenges of scaling and addressing bottlenecks around accessibility.
+While the first programme in this opportunity space, Precision Neurotechnologies, is focused on the precise modulation of neural circuits, we're expanding this opportunity space and have launched a second programme, Massively Scalable Neurotechnologies, centred on the challenges of scaling and addressing bottlenecks around accessibility.
 Learn more about these below.

 Precision Neurotechnologies